arran-nz/QCard/README.md

 - 📖 Requires no backend, doesn't store data and runs 100% client-side.
 - 💚 Waste free alternative to Business Cards.

+---
+You can find the source code on [Github](https://github.com/Azza292/QCard).

 ## Try it

 Fill in any information you want and try it out at [QCard.now.sh](https://qcard.now.sh)